Soumiliishat/movie-recommender/README.md

-# 🎬 Movie Recommendation System
+# 🎬 Movie Recommender System

-This project is a content-based movie recommendation system built using Python and machine learning.
-It suggests movies based on your selected favorite using a similarity model.
+This is a content-based movie recommender system built with Python and Streamlit.
+It uses movie metadata to suggest similar films based on a selected movie.

 ---

-## 📥 Download `similarity.pkl`
+## 📥 Download similarity.pkl

-Before running the app, make sure to download the required precomputed similarity file by running:
+Before running the app, make sure the required `similarity.pkl` file is downloaded:

 ```bash
 bash download_similarity.sh